Maximizing Submodular or Monotone Approximately Submodular Functions by Multi-objective Evolutionary Algorithms: Analysis on Monotone Approximately Submodular Function Maximization

-where the first inequality is by the submodularity of $g$ (i.e., Eq.~(\ref{def-submodular-2})), the second inequality is by $(1-\epsilon)g(\bm{x}) \leq f(\bm{x})$ for any $\bm{x}$, and the last inequality is by the definition of $v^*$ and $|\bm{x^*}|\leq k$.
+where the first inequality holds by the submodularity of $g$ (i.e., Eq.~(\ref{def-submodular-2})), the second inequality holds by $(1-\epsilon)g(\bm{x}) \leq f(\bm{x})$ for any $\bm{x}$, and the last inequality holds by the definition of $v^*$ and $|\bm{x}^*|\leq k$.
 By reordering the terms, we get